Tiny-fruited Spike-sedge

 Population status

-This species is considered to be rare throughout New England.
-It reaches the northern extent of its range in Bristol County, Massachusetts.
-The tiny-fruited spike-sedge is listed under the Massachusetts Endangered Species Act as Endangered.
+The tiny-fruited spike-sedge is listed under the Massachusetts Endangered Species Act as endangered.
+It is rare throughout New England and reaches the northern extent of its range in Bristol County, Massachusetts.
 All listed species are protected from killing, collecting, possessing, or sale and from activities that would destroy habitat and thus directly or indirectly cause mortality or disrupt critical behaviors.
-The MassWildlife’s Natural Heritage & Endangered Species Program database has 2 records from Bristol County.
-Both records have been observed within the last 25 years.
+Only two populations of this species have been observed in Massachusetts, both occur in Bristol County, and have been observed within the last 25 years.

 Distribution and abundance

-The tiny-fruited spike-sedge is known to occur primarily along the Atlantic coastal plain from Massachusetts south to Florida, and west to Texas, Indiana, and Tennessee.
+The tiny-fruited spike-sedge is known to occur primarily along the Atlantic coastal plain from Massachusetts south to Florida, and west to Texas, and inland to Arkansas and Tennessee.
+There are disjunct populations in Indiana and Michigan.
+It is considered critically imperiled in Massachusetts, Indiana and Michigan and possibly extirpated in Connecticut.
+It appears to be secure throughout the rest of its range.

 Map showing the distribution of this species in Massachusetts.